 The City of Kerava provides each upper secondary school student with a personal computer.
 To-gether with up-to-date study methods, state-of-the-art technology and active use of digital teaching material, Kerava Upper Secondary School gives their students good acquirements for the digital Matriculation Examination.

-In addition to the general programme, Kerava Upper Secondary School offers two weighed-curriculum options: the Mathematical Science- programme and the Performing Arts- programme.
-The yearly student intake is 120 for the general programme and 36 for each weighed-curriculum programmes.
-192 in total.
-In the weighed-curriculum programmes students have the opportunity to complete more in-depth studies of their choice.
+In addition to the general programme, Kerava Upper Secondary School offers one weighed-curriculum option: the Mathematical Science- programme.
+The yearly student intake is 164 for the general programme and 36 for Mathematical Science- programme.
+200 in total.
+In the weighed-curriculum programme students have the opportunity to complete more in-depth studies of their choice.
 Additionally, national-level athletes studying at our school are provided with scheduled sports coaching twice a week to enable combining professional sports and upper secondary studies.